-I am a licensed and fully insured acupuncturist and a member of The Acupuncture Society.
+I am a licensed and fully insured acupuncturist and a member of The British Acupuncture Association.

 I first became interested in Chinese Medicine in the 90s when I was looking at several healing systems.
 It really fascinated me how you could insert fine needles into the body and it could facilitate a healing process.